 Because of its size and weight, the ALPS Mountaineering Lynx tent is incredible for backpacking, bike touring, and regular camping.
 Regardless of its size, it is surprisingly durable, as it is a 3-season tent.
 That means you’re good to use this tent in spring, summer, and autumn – if the temperatures are not extremely hot or mildly cold.

 The assembling and dismantling process is pretty straightforward.
 It takes at least 2 minutes once you get the hang of the processes.
 It is a free-standing tent, so it is easy to move it around when it is assembled on the desired camping spot.
-The two aluminum poles and clips to attach on the poles give this tent lots of stability, even in high winds.
+The two aluminum poles and clips to attach to the poles give this tent lots of stability, even in high winds.

 It offers relatively light rain resistance as the polyester fabric is 75D 185T – a standard for this price range.
 The rainfly provides additional water resistance and UV protection thanks to the 1500mm PU coating.
 Of course, the floor also has water protection in the form of a 2000mm PU coating.
 The tent will efficiently keep the light rain and hard wind at bay.

 Considering the price, the tent has superior ventilation in the form of mesh walls, two vents, and two windows.
 Even during the peak of summer, the tent will be well-ventilated.
-Because of light material, we definitely wouldn’t recommend camping in the winter with this tent.
+Because of the light material, we definitely wouldn’t recommend camping in the winter with this tent.

 This tent has just one door, which is pretty convenient because it is a 1-person tent.
 It features a vestibule, gear loft, and storage pockets, a welcome addition to the storage space.
-The vestibule and the door have a #8 zipper that makes for convenient entrance and exit.
+The vestibule and the door have a #8 zipper that makes for a convenient entrance and exit.

 All in all, if you are on your own, ALPS Mountaineering Lynx is undoubtedly one of the best backpacking tents out there!
-It provides you with a great balance between high-tier features and low price tag.
+It provides you with a great balance between high-tier features and a low price tag.

 Bessport actually offers two variants of this camping tent, the 1-person, and the 2-person tent.
 Both of them come in three color schemes – Green, Grey, and Orange.
 The one-person tent weighs 4,4lbs (2 kg), has interior dimensions of 87,8″ x 33,5″ (223 cm x 85 cm), and the center height of 42,1″ (107 cm).
 On the other hand, the 2-person tent weighs 5,2lbs (2,36 kg), has interior dimensions of 86,6″ x 48,4″ (220 cm x 123 cm), and the center height of 43,5″ (110 cm).
 It’s a perfect choice if you’re looking for a tent for dogs.

 Well, the tent is made with 68D Polyester fabric that features an additional coating to increase water, tear, and wind resistance.
 The rain fly has a PU 3000mm coating.
 Along with that, the tent has a heat-sealed seam construction, which prevents water from leaking inside the tent.
-Of course, it wouldn’t be a full durable package if the floor wasn’t welded, which increases the water-resistance considerably.
+Of course, it wouldn’t be a fully durable package if the floor wasn’t welded, which increases the water resistance considerably.
 Obviously, this tent was designed to last for a while, which is a huge compliment for a tent under 100$.

 Setting up and a disassembling process is simple, even for first-timers, and should take you around 2 minutes.
 The tent comes with two pre-attached magnetic poles with clips, which makes for a quite sturdy frame, a quality of a well-made 3-season tent.
 As this is a free-standing tent, you can move it around to a better camping spot without disassembling it.
 Other gear that you get with this tent are 12 aluminum stakes, 4 reflective guy ropes, and a carry bag.